 Expedia is one of the first websites travellers turn to when they get down to planning their next journey.
-The business has joined hands with TD Rewards to introduce the Expedia for TD portal that allows travellers to use their TD Rewards points to pay for their trip on an Expedia-like portal.
+The business has joined hands with TD Rewards to introduce the Expedia for TD portal.
+The partnership allows travellers to use their TD Rewards points to pay for their trip on an exclusive Expedia platform accessible from their TD Rewards account.
 In this article, we’ll cover all there is to know about Expedia for TD so you can maximize your benefits.

 Introduction to Expedia for TD

-Expedia® for TD† is a travel booking portal introduced by TD Rewards.
-It operates under the TD umbrella and is a result of a partnership between Expedia and TD.
-As a TD credit card holder, you will be able to use TD Rewards points to make purchases on Expedia for TD.
+Expedia® for TD† is a travel booking portal available exclusively to TD Rewards users.
+It operates under the TD umbrella and is the result of a partnership between Expedia and TD.
+As a TD credit card holder, you are able to use your TD Rewards points to make purchases on Expedia through your TD Rewards account.